1. Average Bladder Capacity 350-550 cc.

 Instant Feedback:

-It's normal to have about 100 cc left in the bladder after voiding.
+It's normal for the elderly to have more than 100 cc left in the bladder after voiding.